 The next option is auto brake, which uses deceleration to automatically activate the circuit.
-Deceleration is calculated based on GPS speed.
+Deceleration is calculated based on GPS speed so this function relies on a good GPS signal.
 This is useful for 3rd party brake lights.
 When auto brake is selected on the lower scroll wheel, you can now fine tune the rate of deceleration to set the deceleration threshold you prefer on the upper left scroll wheel. (meters/second)

-The next option is relay.
-Relay acts by sensing voltage (or lack of voltage) at the relay input terminals 1 through 5.
+The final option is relay.
+Relay acts by sensing voltage (or lack of voltage) at the relay switch input terminal between the 2 grounds on the left side of the terminal strip.
 There are 3 options to choose from in the upper left scroll wheel.
 Ground, open, and 12V.
 The circuit will activate to the percent on level set in the right scroll wheel when it senses one of the 3 conditions set by the left scroll wheel.
 For example, if you set the wheel to ground, the circuit will be activated when ground is sensed on the input.
 For open the circuit will activate when neither ground nor +12V is sensed, and for +12V the circuit will activate when sensing positive voltage.

-As these variable can be set differently for each circuit this provides enormous flexibility in using Apogee to manage your electrical devices.
+As these variable can be set differently for each circuit this provides enormous flexibility in using Aurora to manage your electrical devices.
 If you were to tap into the high beam switch you could use this input to activate a set of auxiliary lights on one circuit while simultaneously deactivating another set on a different circuit.
 The possibilities are nearly limitless.